Last updated on January 22nd, 2019 at 02:09 pm

 But viral isn’t always a friendly beast.

 Let me ask you this: think of the last time you saw something go viral.
-How about the blue and black/gold and white dress controversy?
-Can you tell me the dress designer?
-The store it is sold at?
-The name of their website?
-The price?
+How about the latest news controversy?
+Can you tell me the name of the reporter?
+The company involved?
+The name of the website?
+Did you buy anything from anyone involved?
 Who took the photo?

 Viral content should be more like Justin Beiber’s success–however you think of him–like a kid who plays his stuff on YouTube for years until he gets discovered by an influencer.
 By the time he goes viral (in his niche!) he already has been performing online and he is ready for his music to go viral.